-Start your morning on a sweet note with these mini blueberry muffins!
-Whether you're a busy student or a working professional, these nostalgic bite-sized treats are the perfect on-the-go breakfast or mid-day snack.
-They're fluffy, filled with juicy blueberries, and topped with a buttery streusel crumble.
+Start your morning with these mini blueberry muffins!
+Whether you're a busy student or adult, these nostalgic bite-sized treats are the perfect breakfast or mid-day snack.
+They're fluffy and tender with juicy blueberries topped with buttery streusel crumble.

-I still crave mini muffins as an adult, probably to try to relive my childhood.
-This recipe is perfect for kids, adults, or anyone looking for a sweet and fruity bite-sized treat.
+These mini muffins are perfect for kids, adults, or anyone looking for a sweet and fruity bite-sized treat.
+Plus, they're much more tasty than store-bought muffins.

 Jump to: